Idoarizs/Idoarizs/README.md

 - **CSS3:** Used for styling HTML content, adding design elements such as layout, colors, and fonts.
 - **Bootstrap:** A front-end framework for faster and easier web development, providing pre-designed templates for UI components.
 - **Tailwind CSS:** A utility-first CSS framework that allows for rapid UI development with customizable design elements.
-- **React:** A JavaScript library for building user interfaces, particularly for single-page applications (SPAs), with reusable components.
+- **ReactJS:** A JavaScript library for building user interfaces, particularly for single-page applications (SPAs), with reusable components.
-- **Next.js:** A React framework for building server-side rendering (SSR) apps, static websites, and more with optimal performance.
+- **NextJS:** A React framework for building server-side rendering (SSR) apps, static websites, and more with optimal performance.

 ## **Backend Development & Database** ⚙️
 <p align="left">